The Canterbury Tales is in a church, will it be heated?

 Are dogs allowed at the performances?

-We regret that only disability dogs are allowed to attend the performances.
+We regret that only Guide Dogs are allowed to attend the performances.
 Please be aware there may be effects, amplified music and gunshots in the production.

 Where can we park?